(Mail-in registration must be received by April 30, 2018)

-Redding Mountain Biking would like parents of minors racing and adult racers to be aware of the dangers and treacherous conditions of the Lemurian Mountain Bike race which encompasses all three courses.
-This includes but is not limited to the climbing and descents, some of which are very steep and technical with drop offs, rocky sections and rutted trail.
+Racers (and parents of minors racing) must be aware of the dangers and treacherous conditions of the Lemurian Mountain Bike race.
+All 3 courses feature steep climbs and hairy descents, some of which are very technical with drop offs, rocky sections, and rutted trail.

 RATTLESNAKES !!!
 There are rattlesnakes in Whiskeytown NRA.
 You might think they are cute, but they can be quite nasty.
 In springtime, they may want to come out of their dens to sun themselves.
-Depending upon temps (70 degrees +) at the time they may venture further from the den.
-There are several known dens near trails in the Park.
-Buckhollow trail and Salt Gulch trail (Couch).
-The den on Salt Gulch is at the top and within 25 feet of the trail.
+If the weather is nice and warm, they may venture further from the den.
+There are several known dens near trails like Buckhollow and Salt Gulch (Couch).
+The den on the Couch is at the top and within 25 feet of the trail.
 Be very careful when in these areas and don’t venture off the trail.
 Always look before stepping over a log or sitting on a rock/log.
 These snakes blend in to the terrain and are not easy to spot.
 They may not rattle as they shed their skin this time of year.
 Do NOT pet them.
 They don’t like that.

 All participants will race at their own risk.